Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 When you implement custom serialization logic for JSON, you can cast `Encoder` to [`JsonEncoder`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-encoder/) and `Decoder` to [`JsonDecoder`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-decoder/) to call the JSON-specific functions
 [`decodeJsonElement()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-decoder/decode-json-element.html) and [`encodeToJsonElement()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/encode-to-json-element.html).
-These functions allow you to retrieve and insert JSON elements for the value the serializer is currently handling.
+These functions allow you to retrieve JSON elements from the value the decoder is currently handling, or insert JSON elements into it.

 Both `JsonDecoder` and `JsonEncoder` expose a `json` property that gives access to the active `Json` instance, which controls how values are encoded and decoded.
 Through that instance, you can use [`encodeToJsonElement()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/encode-to-json-element.html) and [`decodeFromJsonElement()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/decode-from-json-element.html) to convert